FOSSEE/learn_django/tutorial_3_django_models/slides.md

     - Observe that a *db.sqlite3* has been created.
     - Check the /blog/migrations/ directory and you will observe that a new file has been created.

-Slide 5: What is Django Admin
+Slide 5: What is Django Admin App [00:13| 06:52]
 -------------------------------------------

-  - What is the Django Admin
+  - What is the Django Admin App
-    - The django admin is a feature that provides an interface for users to Create, Read, Update and Delete database entries
+    - The django admin app is a feature that provides an interface to Create, Read, Update and Delete model instances

-Demonstration: Create a superuser
+Demonstration: Create a superuser [00:55| 07:47]
 ----------------------------------------------
   - Create a superuser to login to the admin interface
     - Run *python manage.py createsuperuser*